IBM/ibm-block-csi-driver/README.md

 The driver is running but in order to use it, one should create the relevant storage classes and secrets as needed.

 This section describe how to:
- 1. Configure the k8s storage class - to define the storage system pool name, secret referance, SpaceEfficiency(Thin, compressed or Deduplicated) and fstype(xfs\ext4).
+ 1. Configure the k8s storage class - to define the storage system pool name, secret referance, SpaceEfficiency(Thin, Compressed or Deduplicated) and fstype(xfs\ext4).
  2. Storage system secret - to define the storage credential(user and password) and its address.

 #### 1. Create array secret